semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 Let's talk about a box plot, what is a box plot would you ask?
 A box plot is a plot that represents the 1st quantile, 2nd quantile(median), the 3rd quantile, the minimum, the maximum and the outliers.

-Now if you don't know what are those, worry not these are typically used in statistics and we will try to briefly explain them.
+Now if you don't know what those are, worry not these are typically used in statistics and we will try to explain them briefly.

-We will start with quantile, so to get the quantiles of a dataset we first sort the dataset and then we define the following:
+We will start with a quantile, so to get the quantiles of a dataset we first sort the dataset and then we define the following:

-* 1st percentile also called lower percentile or 25% percentile splits off the lowest 25% of a dataset from the highest 75%.
+* 1st percentile also called lower percentile, or 25% percentile splits off the lowest 25% of a dataset from the highest 75%.
-* 2nd percentile also called median or 50% percentile cuts the dataset in half.
+* 2nd percentile also called median, or 50% percentile cuts the dataset in half.
-* 3rd percentile also called higher percentile or 75% percentile splits off the highest 25% of a dataset from the lowest 75%.
+* 3rd percentile also called higher percentile, or 75% percentile splits off the highest 25% of a dataset from the lowest 75%.

 The 1st,2nd and 3rd percentile constitute the interquartile range of the box plot.